paul-tqh-nguyen/arxiv_as_a_news_paper/README.md

 ### End-To-End Instructions

-To run our entier end-to-end process, run the following command from the top most level of the checkout:
+To run our entire end-to-end process (which is simply running our ETL process, writing ther esults to our DB, and then starting the front end server), run the following command from the top most level of the checkout:

 ```
 ./arxiv_as_a_newspaper -end-to-end